Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 How Long Will It Take for My Credit Score to Rebound?

-The effect is like a punch in the gut by Mike Tyson.
-The exact numbers vary, but a good credit score (700 or higher) will likely drop more than 200 points.
+The exact numbers vary, but it really depends on your starting point.
+A good credit score (700 or higher) will likely drop more than 200 points.
 A lower score will drop between 130 and 150 points.
 Just about everybody who files for bankruptcy ends up with a credit score somewhere south of 600, some of them way south.

 A Chapter 7 bankruptcy stays on your credit report for 10 years.
 A Chapter 13 stays on for seven years, but you can rebuild your credit over time by managing your debt smartly.